 WHAT ARE THE HEALING STAGES OF PERIORAL DERMATITIS?

-The healing stages of perioral dermatitis can look different for everyone.
+The signs that perioral dermatitis is healing can look different for everyone.
 Sometimes the symptoms slowly start to recede, with less redness and irritation.
 Sometimes it gets a bit more red or dry as it heals.
 Sometimes it gets noticeably worse before it gets better, especially if you’ve used steroids recently.
 There’s no one pattern to the way perioral dermatitis heals, but it’s usually slow progress!
 You should expect your skin to take 4-6 weeks to show significant improvement, and if it happens faster, it will be a lovely surprise.

-Osmia Black Clay Facial Soap While it wasn’t designed as a perioral dermatitis soap, this little bar seems to help lots of people with perioral dermatitis!
-When I first started using it eleven years ago, I finally saw my dermatitis start to calm down after years of dealing with it.
+When I first formulated this bar and started using it twelve years ago, I finally saw my perioral dermatitis start to calm down after years of dealing with it.
 Since then, this facial bar has helped thousands of people with skin conditions like perioral dermatitis, eczema, and acne.
-To get started, use the soap once a day in the evenings to start.
+To get started, use the soap once a day in the evenings.
 To use, splash your face and the bar with lukewarm water.
 Rub the bar vigorously between your hands until you have a thick, creamy lather.
-Place your soap on a soap saver, and begin to wash the skin with gentle, circular motions.
-Continue this for 30-60 seconds, using very light pressure.
-If you need to remove eye makeup as well, save it for the last few seconds of cleansing, and keep your eyes closed.
+Place your soap on a soap saver, and wash your face with gentle, circular motion for 30-60 seconds, using very light pressure.
+If you need to remove eye makeup as well, save it for the last few seconds of cleansing, and keep your eyes firmly closed.
 Rinse thoroughly, and pat the skin dry with a clean washcloth.
 Increase to twice a day if your skin is improving.
 This bar removes makeup thoroughly, and a double cleanse is not necessary.

-Osmia Purely Simple Face Cream Apply after cleansing once a day, use this gentle perioral dermatitis-safe moisturizer, applying it sparingly over the angry areas of your skin.
+Apply after cleansing once a day, use this gentle, perioral dermatitis-safe moisturizer, applying it sparingly over the angry areas of your skin.
 Increase to twice a day if your skin is improving.

 Lip Doctor Use as needed for dry lips.